abuehl/docs/no-implicit-import.md

 ...
 ```

-The problem with this is, that if the partition unit of :P2 is modified,
+The problem with this is, that if the partition unit of `:P2` is modified,
-translation units #4 and #5 also need to be recompiled, because they
+translation units `#4` and `#5` also need to be recompiled, because they
 both implicitly import TU #3, even though :P2 is not imported neither
-in TU #4 nor TU #5.
-For small toy examples this may be acceptable, but
+in TU `#4` nor TU `#5`.

+For small toy projects this may be acceptable, but this approach clearly
-the approach doesn't scale and results in unneeded recompilations.
+doesn't scale because it causes unneeded recompilations.

-An alternative is the use "internal partitions"
+An alternative is to use "internal partitions"

 ```cpp
 // Translation unit #6